-Credit risk primarily arises from cash and cash equivalents, trade and other receivables, amount due from related parties and contract assets.
+Credit risk primarily arises from wealth management products, cash and cash equivalents, trade and other receivables, amounts due from related parties and contract assets.
 The maximum exposure to credit risk is represented by the carrying amount of each financial asset in the balance sheets.

-The credit risk of cash and cash equivalents is limited because the counterparties are mainly state-owned or reputable commercial institutions located in the PRC.
+The credit risk of wealth management products and cash and cash equivalents is limited because the counterparties are mainly state-owned or reputable commercial institutions located in the PRC.

-For trade and other receivables, amounts due from related parties and contract assets, management makes periodic as well as individual assessments on the recoverability based on historical settlement records and past experience and adjusts for forward looking information on macroeconomic factors affecting the ability of the customers to settle the receivables.
+For trade and other receivables, amounts due from related parties and contract assets, management makes periodic as well as individual assessments on the recoverability based on historical settlement records and past experience and adjusts for forward looking information on macroeconomic factors affecting the ability of the debtors to settle the receivables.

 The Group applies the simplified approach for the Group's trade receivables and contract assets without significant financial component by using a lifetime expected loss provision.
-Management has assessed that during the years ended December 31, 2017 and 2018, on the basis of lifetime expected credit loss approach, the expected credit losses for trade receivables and contract assets for research services due less than 2 months, between 2 months to 1 year, between 1 to 2 years, between 2 to 3 years and after 3 years are close to 1%, 1%, 10%, 20% and 100% respectively.
-As to the trade receivables and contract assets for other services which are not identified to have significant recoverable risk, the Group does not recognize any loss allowance for the years ended December 31, 2017 and 2018.
+Management has assessed that, on the basis of lifetime expected credit loss approach, the expected credit loss % for trade receivables and contract assets due less than 2 months, between 2 months to 1 year, between 1 to 2 years, between 2 to 3 years and after 3 years are close to 1%, 1%, 10%, 20% and 100% respectively during the years ended December 31, 2017 and 2018 and 1%, 1%, 20%, 60% and 100% respectively during the year ended December 31, 2019.